bit101/isv/README.md

 ### Locally

-May not compile locally on Windows without additional tool chain items, like gcc or clang.

 0. Install Go.
 1. Check out the repo.
 2. Run `go mod tidy` to update dependencies.
 3. Run `go build` to create the binary.
 4. Or run `go install` to install the binary on your system.

+You may still need additional tool chain items, like gcc or clang installed.

 ### Go install

-May not install with this method on Windows without additional tool chain items, like gcc or clang.

 0. Install Go.
 1. Run `go install github.com/bit101/isv`

+You may still need additional tool chain items, like gcc or clang installed.

 ### Binaries

 The precompiled binaries should work for all of the targeted systems - Linux amd64, Windows amd64, MacOS arm64.
+No other dependencies required.

 Download binary for your platform from [https://github.com/bit101/isv/releases](https://github.com/bit101/isv/releases) and move to a location in your path.